Viro's patchworking and the signed reduced A-discriminant: Preliminaries

 Since the first row of the matrix $\hA$ is given by the all one vector $\mathds{1} \in \R^{n+k+1}$, we have $B^\top \mathds{1} = 0$, which implies that the map $\xi_{B,\eps}$ is homogeneous, i.e. for all $a \in \R$:

 Thus, one could projectivize the domain $\mathcal{C}_{B,\eps} \subseteq \R^{k}$ of $\xi_{B,\eps}$.

-\begin{remark} Modifying a Gale dual matrix using elementary column operations gives another choice of Gale dual matrix.
-Thus, one can assume without any restriction that the last row of the Gale dual matrix $B$ has the form $B_{n+k+1} = (0,\dots,0,-1)$.
+\begin{remark} If the last row of the Gale dual matrix $B$ is not zero, then using elementary column operations one can assume without any restriction that the last row of $B$ has the form $B_{n+k+1} = (0,\dots,0,-1)$.
 Such a choice of $B$ fixes the sign $\eps_{n+k+1} = -1$.
 Since $Z(f_c) = Z(f_{-c})$, we can always fix one of the signs of the coefficients.

 Since $\xi_{B,\eps}$ is homogeneous, one can replace $\R^k$ (assuming $B_{n+k+1} = (0,\dots,0,-1)$) by the upper half of the $(k-1)-$sphere

 or by the $(k-1)-$dimensional affine subspace

 In Section \ref{Section_NoInnerChamber}, we will prefer this latter choice and work with the map